Resident Award for Advocacy

 Family physicians are advocates for their patients, their communities, and their specialty.
 To encourage the skills and interest necessary to impact the future of health care reform and of family medicine, it is critical to engage family medicine residents in advocacy efforts at local, regional, and national levels.
 The AFMRD Resident Award for Advocacy allows family medicine residency directors to recognize a resident who has demonstrated skills and interest in advocacy, as defined by the following criteria.

-The award will be presented a maximum of one time per year and to one resident per year.
-The awardee must be a PGY-1, PGY-2, or PGY-3.
+- The award will be presented one time per year and to one resident.
+No resident may win the award more than once.

 Residency program faculty shall select their program's recipient.
-Awardees may demonstrate interest in legislative or regulatory advocacy, for example, through the following:
+Awardees may demonstrate an interest in legislative or regulatory advocacy, for example, through the following (all are not required):

 - Completion of the Society of Teachers of Family Medicine (STFM) online advocacy course

 - Evidence of participation in family medicine advocacy-related activities, such as letter-writing campaigns, preparing advocacy materials, attending lobby days, or visiting, calling, or otherwise interacting with government representatives or elected officials

 - Evidence of independent efforts to build a relationship with congressional offices and/or state or local officials